alexandrejablon/nodegraph/README.md

 The REST API implements the following methods:

 `GET /api` - Returns the status of the API.
-`GET /api/check` - Checks the pages which are submitted via their URL for OpenGraph tags.
+`POST /api/check` - Checks the pages which are submitted via their URL for OpenGraph tags.
-`GET /api/insert` - Inserts a document in the MongoDB database.
+`POST /api/insert` - Inserts a document in the MongoDB database.
-`GET /api/find` - Searches for some OpenGraph objects from the MongoDB database.
+`POST /api/find` - Searches for some OpenGraph objects from the MongoDB database.
 `GET /api/find_all` - Searches for all the OpenGraph objects from the MongoDB database.

 ##REST functions